Our Business Practices

 Questions, Waivers & Amendments

 Any questions regarding the Code of Ethics should be directed to the Human Resource Risk Officer or Employee Relations.

 Any waivers of the provisions of the Code of Ethics for Directors or Executive Officers may be granted only in exceptional circumstances by the Board of Directors, or an authorized committee thereof, and will be promptly disclosed to the Company's shareholders if required by the rules of either the Securities and Exchange Commission or the New York Stock Exchange.

 Amendments to the Code of Ethics must also be approved by the Board of Directors.
 It is your responsibility to be familiar with the Code of Ethics as it may be revised from time to time.

 YOUR PERSONAL COMMITMENT

-A truly great, visionary company continuously lives and defends its values.
+A truly great, visionary company continuously lives and defends its values and demonstrates good behavior.
 Only by doing so can the Company realize the potential of its constituent parts and the talents of its people.

-To reaffirm their commitment, the Company requires that directors acknowledge this Code of Ethics and Business Conduct, and that officers and employees acknowledge the Company's Code of Conduct, which is summarized in this Code of Ethics and Business Conduct.
+To reaffirm our commitment, the Company requires that Directors acknowledge this Code of Ethics and Business Conduct, and that Officers and employees acknowledge the Company's Code of Conduct, which is summarized in this Code of Ethics and Business Conduct.